-As much as they may appreciate the convenience of being on the move or working remotely, people who aren’t face-to-face in the workplace can feel far removed from their colleagues in the office.
-They still need the human connection, conversation and insights to their workplace even when they are miles away or on the shop floor.
+As much as they may appreciate the convenience of being on the move or working remotely, people who aren’t face-to-face in the workplace can feel far removed from their colleagues.
+They still need human connection, conversation and insights—especially from their supervisor or leader—even when they are miles away or on the shop floor.

-Here are tips for helping remote workers feel included and valued:
+Here are 8 tips for helping remote or hard-to-reach workers feel included and valued:

-An afternoon can seem like an eternity to a remote worker who is waiting for your input or response but can’t see that you are busy or in an all-day meeting.
-Even a quick email or text is helpful to acknowledge receipt of their message and say when you can respond is helpful.
+An afternoon can seem like an eternity to someone who is waiting for your input or response but can’t see that you are busy or in an all-day meeting.
+Even a quick email or text is helpful to acknowledge receipt of their message and say when you can respond.
 Consider sharing your daily calendar with employees so they see when you’re in meetings or out of the office.
 Do your best to answer questions when they are asked, and if you don’t know the answer say so and follow up within 24 to 48 hours.

-4. Pick up the phone more often to touch base
+- Pick up the phone or schedule personal touchpoints more often

-Keep in mind that employees want leaders who listen to their needs.
-Employees need to know that their voices are heard, whether they are on the move, on the shop floor, or working remotely with technology.
+Keep in mind that employees need to know that their voices are heard, whether they are on the move, on the shop floor, or working remotely with technology.

 What steps do you take to connect and engage with your remote workers?